-Individuals who want to study sports medicine have options at the undergraduate and graduate levels.
 Bachelor's degree programs in sports medicine revolve around the science of physical movement and activities.
-They highlight topics such as exercise science, kinesiology and physiology.
-Internships might be included in the curricula.
-Knowledge of CPR may be necessary for admission to this 4-year undergraduate program.
+Knowledge of CPR may be necessary for admission.

-Consisting of intensive research and more advanced coursework, a 2-year master's degree program in sports medicine may also feature several areas of concentration as well as a thesis requirement.
+Consisting of intensive research and more advanced coursework, a 2-year master's degree program in sports medicine may also feature several areas of concentration such as exercise science, athletic training, rehabilitation science or kinesiology.
 Some schools require related bachelor's degrees for admission to a master's program.

 Highlighting advanced epidemiology and exercise physiology, the coursework of a doctoral program can prepare students to conduct scholarly research or to teach in academia.
 Depending on the doctoral program, bachelor's or master's degrees are required for admission, along with professional credentials and experience.

 The Bachelor of Science or Bachelor of Arts degree is awarded to graduates of baccalaureate programs in sports medicine.
 Depending on the school, a sports medicine program may fall under a different program name, such as exercise science or athletic training.
 Students learn about human movement, fitness assessment and healthcare fundamentals related to physical activity.

 Basic human biology and the science of physical activity are learned by sports medicine students.
 In addition to participating in classroom lectures, students also receive practical training through wellness centers or internships.
 Some common classes include:

 - Exercise science

 Students in sports medicine master's degree programs often choose concentrations within the discipline, such as athletic training.
 Concentrations allow students to focus their studies in order to meet career goals.
 Students take more advanced coursework and more emphasis is placed on research.
 The program typically culminates with a thesis or research project.